Please join us for a Bench-Bar Discussion on

 Building on discussions from previous conferences, including our examination of mass tort bankruptcies, the 2025 program will facilitate essential dialogue between plaintiffs’ and defense counsel.
 Our sessions emphasize the importance of transparent judicial communication and bipartisan cooperation in managing complex litigation effectively.

 The conference continues to serve as a vital forum for leadership figures, executive committee members, and judiciary representatives to develop best practices and innovative approaches for managing extensive dockets.
-A detailed agenda and speaker lineup will be announced soon.

-As always, the conference operates under the Chatham House Rule to promote open and candid discussion: “Participants are free to use the information received, but neither the identity nor the affiliation of the speaker(s), nor that of any other participant may be disclosed.”
+As always, the conference operates under the Chatham House Rules to promote open and candid discussion: “Participants are free to use the information received, but neither the identity nor the affiliation of the speaker(s), nor that of any other participant may be disclosed.”
 The success of this conference is made possible through attendees’ registration fees and the generous support from our sponsors.

 Welcome

 Welcome to the James Humphreys Complex Litigation Center Bench-Bar Forum 2025, held in collaboration with our conference partners and speakers including members of the judiciary.
 Our Team looks forward to connecting with all participants at this year’s forum, scheduled for April 10-11, 2025.
-Additional program details will be announced in the coming weeks.

 We extend our gratitude to the program’s co-chairs, Patrick Luff and Mark York, for their thoughtful collaboration in developing this year’s program.
 Their dedication to bringing together distinguished speakers and creating meaningful dialogue within our legal community continues to enhance the value of this forum.